jaymepinto/GetCleanData/Code Book.md

 - Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration (768 columns).
 - Triaxial Angular velocity from the gyroscope (384 columns).
 - A 561-feature vector with time and frequency domain variables (561 columns).
-- Its activity label (1 columns comprising 6 different coded activities).
+- Its activity label (1 column comprising 6 different coded activities).
-- An identifier of the subject who carried out the experiment (1 columns comprising 30 different subjects).
+- An identifier of the subject who carried out the experiment (1 column comprising 30 different subjects).

 Since 70% of the volunteers was selected for generating the training data and 30% the test data, the whole data obtained was split in two parts (train and test data).